Rwanda will host a company's 1st small-scale nuclear reactor testing carbon-free energy approach

 KIGALI, Rwanda — (AP) — Rwanda's atomic energy board says it has signed a deal with a Canadian-German company to build its first small-scale nuclear reactor to test what the company asserts is a new nuclear fission approach in one of the world's most densely populated countries.

 Rwandan officials said Tuesday that the reactor won’t produce any electricity for the country’s grid.
-Instead, it will explore the technology developed by Dual Fluid Energy Inc. to address the need for cleaner sources of energy.
+Instead, it will explore the technology developed by Dual Fluid Energy Inc. to address the need for low-carbon energy.

 Dual Fluid Energy, founded in Canada in 2021, is one of more than 20 small modular reactor projects in development — using various approaches and fuels — that were assessed in a report this year by the Organization for Economic Cooperation and Development's Nuclear Energy Agency.

-Dual Fluid Energy is pursuing a nuclear fission based on “liquid fuel and lead coolant” that it claims could produce emission-free electricity, hydrogen and synthetic fuels “at costs below those of fossil fuels.”
-It asserts that with its approach, nuclear fuel is used “up to a hundred times better” than in traditional light water reactors.
+Dual Fluid Energy is pursuing a nuclear fission based on “liquid fuel and lead coolant" that it claims could produce emission-free electricity, hydrogen and synthetic fuels.

-“We are now convinced that we have found an ideal partner for the first realization of our groundbreaking technology,” CEO Götz Ruprecht said in a joint statement announcing the deal.
+Rwanda’s government said the reactor is expected to be operational by 2026, with testing of the technology to be completed by 2028.

 There are major challenges ahead, experts say.